Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Linear response and magneto-electric circuit elements

 \subsection{Ferromagnetic insulator}

-It remains to find expressions linking the magnon chemical potentials $u_{{\rm m}1}(\omega)$ and $u_{{\rm m}2}(\omega)$ and the magnetization amplitudes $m_{\perp 1}$ and $m_{\perp 2}$ to the spin currents at the two F$|$N interfaces.
-For the thermal magnons, we employ a phenomenological description of magnon-mediated spin and heat transport, while the coherent magnons are described by the microscopic Landau-Lifshitz-Gilbert equation.
+In the ferromagnetic insulator F, the spin current $\vi^z_{\rm s}(z,t)$ is carried by magnons.
+It has a coherent transverse component, which is related to the magnetization dynamics, as well as an incoherent longitudinal component, which is carried by thermal magnons.
+Below, we give expressions linking the magnonic spin and heat currents at the F$|$N interfaces to the two-component magnon potentials ${\cal U}_{{\rm m}1}(\omega)$ and ${\cal U}_{{\rm m}2}(\omega)$ and the magnetization amplitudes $m_{\perp 1}$ and $m_{\perp 2}$.
+For the thermal magnons, we employ a phenomenological description of magnon-mediated spin and heat transport, while the coherent magnetization dynamics is described by the Landau-Lifshitz-Gilbert equation.